jasoncyen/jasoncyen/Readme.md

 <!-- Add your details -->

-I am __Jason Chin__, a seasoned product engineer with years of progressive experience in medical device and consumer / industrial electronics design and development.
+I am __Jason Chin__, a seasoned director with years of progressive experience in consumer / industrial electronics / medical device design and development.
 I have helped grow start-ups in R&D industry and been a consultant for top-notch clients in their start-up journey.
-I am involved in comprehensive development, design & analysis of complex mechatronic devices to build medical devices, while facilitating and leading R&D teams.
+Major roles involved comprehensive development, design & analysis of complex mechatronic devices, facilitating and leading R&D departments.

 <!-- Add link to the sections -->